hqiao97/travelmode/_posts/2020-12-19-statistic-plot.md

 <div id="hv-chart-5"></div>

 ## More Altair Charts
+We then plotted more interesting Altair charts.
+For the one below, we plot the observations by trip purpose against trip duration using a scatter plot and then present the count of records by trip mode at the bottom for the selected points using a brush.
+As seen on the plot below, with a brush, we are able to select the trips with trip duration longer than 200 minutes and present their counts by mode choice.

 ![brush1-1]({{ site.url }}{{ site.baseurl }}/assets/images/brush1-1.png)

 ![brush1-2]({{ site.url }}{{ site.baseurl }}/assets/images/brush1-2.png)

+For the second Altair interactive chart, we plot out the count of trips for each trip purpose.
+The interactive component comes in when the user uses the brush to select a trip purpose, then the plot below will show the count of selected trips in each travel mode.

 ![brush2-1]({{ site.url }}{{ site.baseurl }}/assets/images/brush2-1.png)

 ![brush2-2]({{ site.url }}{{ site.baseurl }}/assets/images/brush2-2.png)

+The last two charts are heat maps plotted with Altair.
+The first heat map shows trip origin purpose against trip destination purpose.
+The brighter the color shows the more trips with that OD purpose pair.
+We see that the most popular trip purpose pairs are Regular Home Activities-Buy Goods and Regular Home Activities-Work.

 ![heat map 1]({{ site.url }}{{ site.baseurl }}/assets/images/hm-1.png)

+The second heat map shows income level against trip mode.
+The auto-oriented culture is once again reflected in this chart.
+We see that no matter which income group we are in, car and SUV remains to be the most popular choice of transportation.
+We also see that some transportation mode choices are only adopted by people with income in the higher range, including airplane, boat, golf cart, RV and rental car.

 ![heat map 2]({{ site.url }}{{ site.baseurl }}/assets/images/hm-2.png)